bitwarden/contributing-docs/docs/getting-started/enterprise/splunk-app.md

 - Docker.
 If you're using an Apple Silicon Mac, enable _Docker Desktop_ -> _Settings_ -> _General_
   -> _Use Rosetta for x86_64/amd64 emulation on Apple Silicon_
-- Python 3.8 or 3.9
+- Python 3.7 - 3.10
 - [Poetry][poetry]
 - libmagic (macOS only), available via homebrew: `brew install libmagic`
-- A Bitwarden server with event logging configured and an enterprise organization.
-To set this up locally, see the [Setup Guide](../server/guide.md) and [Event Logging](../server/events.md)
+- A Bitwarden Teams or Enterprise organization
+- If using a local development server - make sure the Events and EventsProcessor projects are running and [Event Logging](../server/events.md) is working

 ## Set up and configuration